%2F%2Fusers%2Fa22617ec-9a62-4ce1-a52b-9974c9b59de3%2Fratecard%2Frc3.jpg&w=1200&q=75)

-Get ready to chase some of the Pacific Northwest's most prized catches on this ocean salmon fishing trip out of Astoria, Oregon.
+Get ready to chase some of the Pacific Northwest's most prized catches on this full-day ocean salmon fishing trip out of Astoria, Oregon.
 We're talking about battling Chinook and Coho salmon in the open waters beyond the Columbia River's mouth.
-This ain't your average day on the water - it's a chance to test your skills against some seriously tough fighters in ever-changing conditions.
-Our guides know these waters like the back of their hand, and they're itching to put you on the fish.
-So grab your rain gear and let's hit the swells for some world-class salmon action!
+It's the kind of fishing that'll get your heart racing and your arms burning – in the best way possible.
+Our seasoned crew knows these waters like the back of their hand, so you're in for a day of serious angling action.

 Vehicle Guest Capacity: 4